advantys/workflowgen-templates/integration/oidc/authorization-code/README.md

     ```
     Copy the result and enter in the value section of the form.

-1. Click on the `Save` button.
+1. Click **Save**.
-1. Copy the value that has been generated after the save.
-It is the `Client Secret`
+1. Copy the value that's generated after the save.
+It is the the application's
-of this application.
+Client Secret.
-1. Return to the sections list and go to the `Required permissions` section.
+1. Return to the sections list and go to the **Required permissions** section.
-1. Click on the `Add` button.
-1. Click on the `Select an API` button.
+1. Click **Add** then **Select an API**.
-1. Search for the WorkflowGen's GraphQL API application that you've configured
+1. Search for the WorkflowGen GraphQL API application that you configured,
-prior to this guide, click on it and click on the `Select` button.
+select it, and click the **Select** button.
-1. In the `Select permissions` section, check all checkboxes and click on the
+1. In the **Select permissions** section, check all checkboxes, then click the
-`Select` button.
+**Select** button.
-1. Click on the `Done` button.
+1. Click the **Done** button.

-You should now see WorkflowGen's GraphQL API in the list of required permissions
+You should now see the WorkflowGen GraphQL API in the list of required
-for this example application.
+permissions for this example application.

-You should now have four (4) pieces of information in your possession at this
+You should now have four pieces of information:
-point:

-1. This application registration's Application ID or `Client Id`
+1. This application registration's Application ID or Client ID
-1. This application registration's Password Key or `Client Secret`
+1. This application registration's Password Key or Client Secret
-1. The App ID URI of WorkflowGen's GraphQL API.
-It should look like this:
+1. The WorkflowGen GraphQL API's App ID URI, which should look like this:

     `http://localhost:8888/wfgen/graphql`

-1. Your Azure AD Directory ID which can be found in the properties section of your
+1. Your Azure AD Directory ID, which can be found in the **Properties** section
-Azure AD page.
+of your Azure AD page.

-## Configure the Example Application
+## Configure the example application
 The configuration of the example is straightforward and takes a lot less steps
 than configuring it in Azure AD.

 ### Prerequisites
-1. Make sure to have installed the dotnet core sdk version 2.2.
+1. Make sure to have installed the .NET core SDK version 2.2.
 The `dotnet`
-commandline tool should be available in a terminal.
+command line tool should be available in a terminal.
 1. Make sure that the user that you're using is a valid WorkflowGen user.

 Optionally, you can install Visual Studio Code to run and debug this example.
-There is existing vscode settings in the repository to make it easier to get
+There are existing VSCode settings in the repository to make it easier to get
 started.

-### Get Started
+### Configuration steps
 1. Clone this application somewhere on your computer.

     ```powershell